timeteam/timeteam.github.io/_posts/Non_fiction/2018-05-14-the-voyage-of-the-beagle.md

 title: "James Taylor - The Voyage of the Beagle"
 date: 2018-05-14
 published: true
-categories: ['boats and sailing', 'biography and memoir']
+categories: ['nautical', 'biography and memoir']
 ---